vinitkumar/json2xml/README.rst

 Optional Attribute Type Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, we can also specify if the output xml needs to have type specified or not.
+You can also specify if the output XML needs to have type specified or not.
 Here is the usage:

  .. code-block:: python